kubernetes/enhancements/keps/sig-network/3726-standard-application-protocols/README.md

 There are cases where implementations implement different things for the same application protocol names.
 That already causes(and can cause more in the future) issues for certain implementations to interoperate. (see example with GKE and Istio under [Motivation](#motivation))

-This KEP proposes to declare standard Kubernetes protocol names for common protocols that are not IANA service names.
+This KEP suggests a different description for the `AppProtocol` field and proposes to declare standard Kubernetes protocol names for common protocols that are not IANA service names.

 ## Motivation